Huangmei Dawang

-Huangmei Dawang (黃眉大王 (the Yellow-Browed Great King)) is a major antagonist featured in the 16th-century Chinese classic novel Journey to the West.
-He appears as one of the most challenging adversaries for Sun Wukong and his fellow pilgrims.
-His story is notable for his immense power, the high-level celestial beings he defeats, and his direct connection to the future Buddha, Maitreya.
+Huangmei Dawang (黃眉大王 (Yellow-Browed Great King)) is an antagonist in the 16th-century Chinese novel Journey to the West.
+In the novel, he appears as one of the more powerful opponents faced by Sun Wukong and the pilgrims.

-Unlike most demons in the novel, who are escaped animals or spirits, the Yellow-Browed Great King has a celestial origin.
-He is, in fact, the yellow-browed pageboy who serves Maitreya Buddha.
-Having grown bored with his heavenly duties, he stole two of his master's most powerful magical treasures and escaped to the mortal world.
+Unlike many demons in the novel, who are escaped animals or spirits, the Yellow-Browed Great King has a celestial origin.
+He is the yellow-browed pageboy who serves Maitreya.
+After becoming bored with his heavenly duties, he steals two of his master's magical treasures and escapes to the mortal world.